 Nearly five million small businesses received a PPP loan, including many of your clients.

 If you’re ready to help?
 Great!
-But if you aren’t there yet, get up to speed quick and stay up to speed with our “Maximizing PPP Loan Forgiveness” e-book ($100, 110 pages, two more updates before end of 2020):
+But if you aren’t there yet, get up to speed quick and stay up to speed with our “Maximizing PPP Loan Forgiveness” e-book ($100, 130 pages, up-dated October 13, 2020):

 Money Back Guarantee

 “Maximizing PPP Loan Forgiveness” should save you hours of time learning, help you to avoid costly mistakes, and let you jack up the value you deliver clients.